Newhailes House

 Newhailes House is a Palladian style country house which stands in 80 acres of parkland on the edge of the small town of Musselburgh in East Lothian, Scotland.
-Originally named Whitehills, it is a Category A listed building which is now occupied and maintained by the National Trust for Scotland.
+It is a Category A listed building which is now occupied and maintained by the National Trust for Scotland.

 The current building comprises the original 7-bay frontage flanked by later extensions.

 The stable block is also a Category A building.